 “Cigarettes are totally disgusting garbage, but when it came to JUUL, [people thought], JUUL is perfect,” he told the Daily Mail.
 “There are no health repercussions, nothing bad can happen.”

-Some studies have found that vaping flavored nicotine e-liquids can be just as detrimental to the cardiovascular system as conventional cigarettes.
-But the truth is, scientists have a long way to go before they truly understand the potential health hazards of vaping.
-Until then, it is irresponsible for JUUL, vape companies, and even health professionals to suggest that vaping is a healthier alternative to smoking.
+Some studies have found that vaping flavored nicotine e-liquids can be just as detrimental to the heart as conventional cigarettes.
+The truth is, scientists have a long way to go before they truly understand the potential health hazards of vaping.
+Until then, it is irresponsible for JUUL, other vape companies, and even health professionals to suggest that vaping is a healthier alternative to smoking.

 Vaping: a cocktail of toxic chemicals

 JUUL and other vape brands produce acetaldehyde, formaldehyde, and the weed-killing chemical acrolein, among other toxins.
 All of these can poison, sicken, and damage healthy lung tissue.
 Benzene, diacetyl, and traces of heavy metal in e-liquid flavorings are also known to cause lung disease and injury.
-When heated, JUUL pod flavorings emit toxic chemicals that aren’t disclosed on the labels, a recent study by Yale doctors found.
+A recent study by Yale doctors found that, when heated, JUUL pod flavorings emit toxic chemicals.
+These chemicals aren’t disclosed on the labels.

 Chance is now pleading with others to quit vaping.
 “If you want to make me feel better DM me and tell me ur gonna quit,” Chance wrote on Instagram.
 Tell me UR not gonna let this take control of you.
 Not only are you losing so much money but your (sic) losing your life.
 I want to be an example so y’all don’t make the same stupid mistake I did …”